ROBACON/mobspy/README.md

 	pip install mobspy

-And check out some example tutorial models in either the example_model folder or the notebook directory in this repository.
+And check out some example tutorial models in either the example_model folder.

 # How it works